aserhat/tfc-workspaces/README.md

 * Create a workspace which will be used to create other workspaces (I called mine tfc-workspace)
   * Set the version control settings to connect to the particular repository create above.
   * Create a sensitive variable in the workspace called to hold the api key (I called mine tfc_token).
+  * Update the worksapce General Settings to Auto Apply for the Apply Method.
 * Put this code in the root of your github project git add, commit and push.
 * View/Edit main.tf to update/add worksapces to be created.
 * Verify that a workspace gets created in your Terraform Cloud.